 2. Opportunities - Every school has unique features that will offer you different kinds of experiences.
 You should look into the performance opportunities, ensembles (orchestra and chamber music), faculty, etc. to make sure the areas of emphasis fit your interests.
 The facilities at the school are another factor to consider.
 You are probably going to spend a large amount of time at the school itself, so you should look into the quality of the practice rooms, concert halls, libraries, etc.

 3. Academics - You need to decide what degree you want, and what you want your curriculum to look like.
 This usually prompts the question: conservatory or university?
 There are advantages and disadvantages to both.
-A conservatory such as the Juilliard School, Curtis Institute of Music, the Colburn School, New England Conservatory, and Cleveland Institute of Music usually offer an intense level of training and the ability to dedicate your focus entirely to music.
-A larger university such as Indiana University, USC, Yale University, Eastman School of Music, and Rice University will offer a broader education, including the opportunity to take a wide variety of academic courses and participate in extracurricular activities such as clubs and athletics.
+A conservatory such as Juilliard, Colburn, the Curtis Institute of Music, and New England Conservatory usually offer an intense level of training and the ability to dedicate your focus entirely to music.
+A larger university such as Indiana University, USC, Rice University, and Yale will offer a broader education, including the opportunity to take a wide variety of academic courses and participate in extracurricular activities such as clubs and athletics.

 5. Location - Where you live can have a huge impact on your happiness and wellbeing, so it is important to decide if the location of the school is a good fit for you.
 For example, you should consider the city's size, distance from home, cost of living, music scene, etc. You will make a lot of important connections in college, and often build a professional network before you even graduate.
 Therefore, it can be beneficial to choose a city that you can see yourself living long-term.